 The Crestview Police Department’s Communications Center is responsible for the control of three (3) radio frequencies, two landlines, two 911 lines, a TTY system, a Computer Aided Dispatch (CAD) system, state and national database computer terminals, and greeting walk-in citizens at the lobby window.

-The Communications Center is allocated ten full-time Communications Officer positions, and staffing is augmented by Patrol Officers when needed.
+The Communications Center is allocated ten full-time Communications Officer positions, and staffing is occasionally augmented by Patrol Officers.
 A minimum of two Communications Officers are on duty in the Communications Center at all times.

 inal.
 Communications Officers perform records and warrants checks, driver’s license checks, and other computer checks as required by the officer(s) on scene.
 Communications Officers are responsible for maintaining officer’s locations and statuses, requesting and logging tow trucks, contacting other emergency agencies such as Fire, EMS, and neighboring law enforcement agencies to request their services, and entering and maintaining criminal warrants, stolen property, missing persons, and warrants in local, national, and state databases.

-In 2012, a state law was enacted requiring all Communications Officers within the state of Florida to complete a minimum of 232 clock hours of formal training and pass a written examination to obtain certification as a “911 Public Safety Telecommunicator.”
-All Communications Officers employed by the Crestview Police Department are certified 911 Public Safety Telecommunicators.
+In 2012, a state law was enacted requiring Communications Officers within the state of Florida to complete a minimum of 232 clock hours of formal training and pass a written examination to obtain certification as a “911 Public Safety Telecommunicator.”
+Communications Officers employed by the Crestview Police Department are certified 911 Public Safety Telecommunicators.